Sixth Form: Further Mathematics

 This would incur a small cost, usually of between £10 and £30 dependent on the type of activity, and may involve students arranging their own transport to and from the University.

 Other than the cost of the activities that we may run with the ‘Further Maths Network’ there are no expected costs associated with the Maths A Level.
-All the text books are lent to students for the duration of the course and they will only need to pay for them if they fail to return or badly damage them.
-There are no mandatory excursions and the only equipment they are required to have (other than the usual contents of a pencil case) is a scientific calculator, which they should have anyway from GCSE.
+Students will have free access to online copies of the course textbook.
+There are no mandatory excursions and the only equipment they are required to have (other than the usual contents of a pencil case) is a new scientific calculator, the Casio ClassWiz.

 Complementary Subject Combinations and Enrichment Activities